Information about MBRRACE-UK for Parents and Health Service Users

 or by contacting the MBRRACE-UK office in Oxford: 01865 289715

 MBRRACE-UK is collecting information about:

-- all mothers in the UK of babies who are stillborn or whose baby dies in the first few weeks after being born or have specific serious illnesses;
+all mothers in the UK of babies who are stillborn or whose baby dies in the first few weeks after being born and some who have specific serious illnesses;

 The purpose is to examine what happens when things go wrong for mothers and babies in pregnancy, when women give birth and in the first few weeks after delivery.

 Our aim is to identify what went wrong in these situations and why, so that we can make national recommendations about how care across the UK can be improved for all mothers and babies in the future.

 To work out how often women and babies die and why, we need to use information about all women giving birth and all babies being born and we need to use information which includes personal information including name, date of birth and postcode.
 The reasons why we need to do this are explained below.

 Because of the large numbers involved (about 800,000 women give birth each year in the UK) it is not possible for us to obtain the consent of every woman in the UK giving birth before we use their information.
 However, please be reassured that we make sure that all information is anonymous in the results we present in our reports.

 In order to carry out this work we have been given permission to use this information under very strict conditions of confidentiality and security.